SirKennard/SecureProgrammingGroup42/README.md

 - Change authenticaion parameters to give root a password: `sudo mysql`.
 Then at the prompt `ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'olafclient';`

-- Type `exit` to close the mysql shell
+- Type `exit` to close the MySQL shell

 - Change MySQL security settings. `sudo mysql_secure_installation`.
 Select **no** at each prompt, but **yes** at ***"Reload privilege tables now?"*** (the last prompt).